dedalus94/azure-database-migration224/README.md

 # azure-database-migration224

-This README provides a brief overview of the Cloud Engineering Bootcamp project and the completed steps:
+This README provides a brief overview of the Cloud Engineering Bootcamp project and the completed steps.

 ## Production db setup & backup